 The most common areas to be treated with dermal fillers include the naso-labial folds (between the mouth and the nose); the lines extending out from the lips and vertical lines around the mouth.
 They can also excellent to contour the cheeks and chin replacing volume loss associated with middle age facial ageing, or to plump out the lips.

 For fine lines and wrinkles we use temporary dermal fillers made from hyaluronic acid, a naturally occurring substance found in the spaces between cells of the body tissues.
-These fillers, which are very safe, have been used millions of times over the last 20 years.
+Many people wonder, are dermal fillers safe?
+Our fillers are very safe, have been used millions of times over the last 20 years.
 The filler binds to body water increasing in volume creating a volumising smoothing effect, making it a highly effective way to treat lines and wrinkles.

 For moderate to severe wrinkles and to create a fuller appearance of the facial features we can use a longer acting filler made of crosslinked gelatenous hyaluronic acid or longer acting semi permanent products.

 It takes around 30 – 40 minutes to undergo a dermal filler treatment.

 When you attend for treatment, a local anaesthetic injection is often given to the area to be treated before the filler is injected.
 We use local block techniques making the while facial ‘zone’ numb making what can be a very unpleasant experience entirely painless.

 The effects are immediately visible though they will look their best after 48-72 hours, providing you’ve followed our after-care instructions.

 The dermal filler is eventually broken down and absorbed by the body.
 Depending on the type of filler used and the area treatment, further treatments are usually required to maintain the effect.
 If no further top-up treatments are given, then the wrinkles and lines will return to their previous appearance but they will be no worse than before treatment.